bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

  5
 ```

-A timing function and delay can be declared using
+<p>A timing function and delay can be declared using the animation-timing-function
-the animation-timing-function and animation-delay properties
-respectively.
-The values for these properties mimic and behave just as
+and animation-delay properties respectively.
+The values for these properties mimic
-they do with transitions.
+and behave just as they do with transitions.</p>

 ```
  1  .stage:hover .ball {